Assets You Can Keep in MN

 In Chapter 13 the exemptions play an important role, although it is more indirect.
 For the most part, Chapter 13 only concerns cash flow and not assets.
 The exception is the "best interests of the creditor" rule.
 This rule says that the payments under a Chapter 13 must total at least as much as the creditors would have received if the case had been a Chapter 7.
 So the analysis of the assets and exemptions still has to be done just as if it was going to be a Chapter 7.
 But in a Chapter 13, if there are non-exempt assets, the Trustee doesn't just grab the assets.
 The Trustee only has to make sure that the payments under the plan add up to a figure which is equal to or greater than the amount of any assets which may be non-exempt.

 Here's a video on this topic which I posted on youtube quite a while ago.
 The ideas expressed in the video are good, but the numbers I used are now out of date.
 The dollar values of the exemptions referred to in this video have increased quite a bit.
-Updated exemption values are listed below on this page.
+Also, in 2024 our legislature updated and added a large number of items to the state list of what is exempt.
+Updated exemption values and categories are listed below on this page.

 Domicile Requirements